kvarak/dnd/docs/_RulesCharacter/skills.md

 ### Spending skill points
 Unless otherwise noted, each skill costs 1 skill point.
 To buy a skill you must know the skill right above it in the “skill tree”.
 You can save skill points, and are allowed to spend them at a later time, after finishing a long rest.
 Additionally you can spend skill points the following ways.
 - **Ability Score Increase**.
 You can spend 2 skill points to increase an ability score by 1.
+You can only choose this option a number of times equal to half your character level.
 - **Improved Proficiency**.
 If you have Expertise with a skill, you can spend 2 skill points to gain +1 to all checks with that skill.
 You can improve it even further, increasing the cost by 1 point each time you buy this.

 ### Terms